TylerDeLorey623/GoalHub/README.md

 - **goalhub.db**: The database that contains all information about GoalHub in its two tables, *users* and *goals*.
 Accessing this database and changing its contents is all done in specific routes in the app.py file.

 When a user visits the site, Flask routes determine which HTML page should be displayed.
 If the user interacts with the site (like using the navigation bar or submitting a form), Flask handles the requests, interacts with the SQLite3 database, and returns the necessary response.
 The helpers.py functions ensure security (login authentication) and data consistency (date formatting).

+#### How to Use (Flask on Linux):
+GoalHub is very easy to use once python is installed on your machine.
+Firstly, if you want, create a virtual environment using *python3 -m venv env* to create an environment named "env" (can be named whatever you want).
+Then, to activate the environment, do the command *source env/bin/activate*.
+Then, to install all of the app's requirements, run *pip install -r requirements.txt*.
+After this, use *flask run* and click the link to open up the website.